 Travelling to Vimmerby today, you still find rural charm in the depths of the Swedish forests.
-The birth-place of Astrid Lindgren, is situated right on the edge of the tiny town.
-Imagining her childhood is easy, a hundred years ago, spent with cows and discovering hidden forest paths.
+The birth-place of Astrid Lindgren is situated right on the edge of the tiny town.
+Imagining her childhoodhundres yearas ago is easy, spent with cows and discovering hidden forest paths.

 But the artist Astrid Lindgren never settled for the picturesque and the nostalgic.
-In her work, she took a firm stand: for peace, democracy and against all kinds of violence.
+In her work, she took firm stand points: for peace, democracy and in oposition of all kinds of violence.
 She was very much a part of the public debate, in articles and in speeches.
-And her views were often well in advance for the times.
+And her views were often well ahead of its time.

 Feminist in the forties

 Pippi jumped, totally without permission, right in the world of boys and grown-ups.
-She was quick-witted and full of self-confidence.
-She would give her opinion on anything to anyone at all.
+She was witty and full of self-confidence.
+She would give her opinion on anything to anyone.
 Pippi would never just sit and wait for her prince charming to come riding on his white stallion.
-She had her own horse, that she could even pick up and carry.
+She had her own horse that she could even pick up and carry.

-With Pippi Longstocking, Astrid Lindgren revolutionised children’s literature, not just in Sweden, but across the whole world.
-But Pippi was not alone in finding an international audience - many of Astrid Lindgrens other caracters have become beloved globally.
+With Pippi Longstocking, Astrid Lindgren revolutionised children’s literature, not just in Sweden all over the world.
+But Pippi was not alone in finding international readers - many of Astrid Lindgrens caracters have become globally beloved.

-Her childhood years were full of love and laughter.
-The love came from her parents Samuel August and Hanna of Hult.
-The laughter spilled forth in the games that Astrid played with her three siblings, Gunnar, Stina and Ingegerd.
+Astrid Lindgren' childhood in the area of Vimmerby was marked by love and play.
+The love came from her parents Samuel August and Hannah in Hult.
+Play and games came from Astrid herself and her three siblings Gunnar, Stina och Ingegerd..
 “We played and played so much, it was a wonder that we didn’t play ourselves to death,” she once said.
-Many of the settings and characters in Astrid’s books can be traced back to her own childhood.
-Maybe they have been redrawn, but they were easy enough to recognise for those who grew up with her.
+Many of the settings and characters in her books can be traced back to her own childhood.
+Maybe they have been reinterpreted but they were easy enough to recognise for people growing up with her.

 Reviving a genre

-To award a prize in Astrid Lindgren’s name not only feels logical and correct, it is also a way to continue her important work for children’s rights and their right to high-quality literature.
-Because, unfortunately, only imaginary heroes live forever.
+To present an award in Astrid Lindgren’s name feels not only logical and correct, it is also a way to continue her important work for children’s rights and their right to high-quality literature.
+Only imaginary heroes live forever unfortunately.